11 Documents Needed to Rent an Apartment [2024]

 Regardless of how you collect income, or what you're using to represent your rental history, here is a list to help you come prepared with all the paperwork you need on signing day.
 Congratulations!

-11 Documents Needed to Rent an Apartment
+What Documents Do I Need to Rent an Apartment?

 1. Paystubs